MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Visio.Visio.AddonUsage

-Captures errors when there is an error in solution functionality.
+Captures errors when there's an error in solution functionality.
 Essential to debug addon errors in add-ons.

 The following fields are collected: